MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-ext-example.md

 }
 ```

-## Extending the base table
+## Creating a table extension - GMOFood

 The next code snippet is a table extension `GMOFood` that extends the `BaseFoodTable` with extra fields to register more details about food.
-The code snippet also adds a new table `Producer` adding information about origin of an item.
+The code snippet also adds a new table `Producer` adding information about the origin of an item.

 ```al
 tableextension 50200 GMOFood extends BaseFoodTable